-Our standards for allowance entitlement generally imply that homes affordable by allowance recipients would at best be well-maintained older housing, a limitation that we expect would be enforced by private mortgage lenders; they would limit the loan to an amount that the borrower was clearly able to repay from his allowance-augmented income.
-We do not suppose that all allowance-eligible households would be able to obtain mortgage credit of any kind; those with very low incomes, especially, would have to settle for rental tenure.
+However, the HAO itself offers no guarantees to a mortgage lender on behalf of a program participant, and we are not sure how lending institutions will adapt their tests of creditworthiness to take account of allowance entitlement.
+In any event, our standards for allowance entitlement generally imply that homes affordable by allowance recipients would at best be well-maintained older housing, a limitation that we expect would be enforced by private mortgage lenders: They would limit the loan to an amount the borrower was clearly able to repay from his allowance-augmented income.
+We do not suppose that all allowance-eligible households would be able to obtain mortgage credit of any kind;